catseye/Thue/README.markdown

 `src` directory, and can, for all intents and purposes, be considered the reference implementation.

+In the `src` directory, there are also two other implementation of Thue:

-There is also an implementation in Python, by Frédéric van der Plancke, in `thue.py` in `src`.
+*   `thue.py`, in Python, written by Frédéric van der Plancke
+*   `thue.rb`, in Ruby, written by Chris Pressey

-There is an assortment of example Thue programs in the `eg` directory; all were written by John, except for `add_bin.t`, which was written by Frédéric.
+There is an assortment of example Thue programs in the `eg` directory; all were written by John, except for `add_bin.t`, which was written by Frédéric, and the `edgcase?.t` ones, which were written by Chris.

 More information on Thue can be found on the esolangs.org wiki [entry for Thue](http://esolangs.org/wiki/Thue).